kopai11/Pogo-Pin-Quality-Testing-Program/README.md

 Organizes resistance values into different categories based on predefined percentage levels.
 Allows users to filter and analyze specific data ranges.
 Displays test count trends with adjustable window sizes.

+#Live data transmitting from arduino to PC

+Use Coolterm software to get live data